-Paris Ag Teacher wins Teacher of the Year Award
+Paris ag teacher wins Teacher of the Year Award

 From providing smoke detectors to area homes, donating student raised chickens to the Paris Senior Center, and gifting two nursing home employees with gift cards with funds raised from a student cooked breakfast, Bondy joins teaching with meeting area needs.
 As they reach out to people around them, students learn to invest in their communities.

-Pink flamingos were placed in an FFA students yard, and after 48-hours, the student was then to plant the flamingos in another student’s yard.
-For students it was a fun way to keep in touch during the shutdown, but if the flamingos stayed in one yard for more than two days, FFA advisors checked on them.
+Freshman Kennedy Ashenfelter is just starting out with ag and is excited to see what she can accomplish.

+“Mr. Bondy has big plans for me so I am excited to see how that goes,” she said.
+“They want to work with me on public speaking which I struggle with because I get nervous.
+He is really supportive.”

-To Bondy, that’s what it’s all about - student success.
-While he’s honored at his own win, what he really loves is watching his students win.
-On October 30, he and a group of students will attend nationals in Indianapolis with five competing projects.
+On Saturday, he and a group of students will attend nationals in Indianapolis with five competing projects.
+While he is excited about his own win, he is even more excited to see his students win.

 “I think next week will be the biggest week of my teaching career,” he said.
 “Our kids have worked so hard and I am so anxious to get there.”